Culler Hall (Miami University)

 Culler Hall was a classroom building at Miami University in Oxford, Ohio.
 Its construction was completed in 1961.
-With the dedication of Culler Hall on Sunday, January 29, 1961, John B. Whitlock (Chairman of Building and Grounds Committee for the Board of Trustees) presented Culler Hall as a new building with classrooms and laboratories dedicated to the study of mathematics, physics, and aeronautics.
+With the dedication of Culler Hall on Sunday, January 29, 1961, John B. Whitlock (Chairman of Building and Grounds Committee for the board of trustees) presented Culler Hall as a new building with classrooms and laboratories dedicated to the study of mathematics, physics, and aeronautics.
 Built from 1959 to 1961, Culler Hall construction warranted the cutting down of around 60 trees (many of which were very old and found to be dying from within upon removal).
 The clearing of these trees led to the creation of the protected Bishop Woods.
-In October 1957, then President of Miami University, Dr. John D. Millett, contacted architects from Cellarius and Hilmer Architects to estimate the cost of adding air-conditioning into Culler Hall during its creation.
+In October 1957, then president of Miami University, Dr. John D. Millett, contacted architects from Cellarius and Hilmer Architects to estimate the cost of adding air-conditioning into Culler Hall during its creation.
 This warranted 8 inches more for each floor, creating a necessary amount of about $43,000 more for the project.
 The center of the U-shaped structure had an impressive glass front entrance showing off the Foucault Pendulum within.

 Culler Hall was renovated on the inside with its shell largely unchanged when it was converted into the east wing of the Armstrong Student Center within Phase 2 of construction.

 Joseph Albertus Culler

-Culler Hall was named after the first Professor of Physics in the history of Miami University, Dr. Joseph Albertus Culler.
-Dr. Culler taught physics at Miami University from 1903-27.
+Culler Hall was named after the first professor of physics in the history of Miami University, Dr. Joseph Albertus Culler.
+Culler taught physics at Miami University from 1903 to 1927.
 An oval plaque in front of Culler Hall's main doors honors Joseph A. Culler.
 The plaque was fashioned in the same manner as the one for another, Miami University academic building, Harrison Hall, which was built one year earlier.

 Personal life

-Dr. Culler was born on a farm in Wayne County, Ohio, on March 5, 1858 to Michael and Barbara Culler.
+Culler was born on a farm in Wayne County, Ohio, on March 5, 1858, to Michael and Barbara Culler.
 In 1887 he married Isabella Carnes.
 He lived in Oxford, OH, from 1903 until his death in 1937.
 He was a Presbyterian and a Republican.

 Career

 He received his A.B. degree from Wooster University in 1884, later returning to Wooster to receive his A.M. and Ph.D. in 1890.
-Culler worked as a high school principal in Cambridge, Ohio from 1884-85 before transferring to Kenton, Ohio from 1885-1900.
-Dr. Culler became superintendent of schools in Kenton, Ohio, from 1900-1902, and in Bowling Green, Ohio, from 1902-1903.
+Culler worked as a high school principal in Cambridge, Ohio, from 1884 to 1885 before transferring to Kenton, Ohio, from 1885 to 1900.
+Culler became superintendent of schools in Kenton, Ohio, from 1900 to 1902, and in Bowling Green, Ohio, from 1902 to 1903.
 In 1903 he joined the faculty at Miami University.
-Dr. Culler was the first person to hold a Miami professorship in physics after it became distinct from the other sciences in the curriculum.
+Culler was the first person to hold a Miami professorship in physics after it became distinct from the other sciences in the curriculum.